Close

 7. Travel

 Do not stick to the stigma of the “no travel with babies” rule.
-The sooner you expose your baby to the outside world, the faster they will adapt.
-Plan a two-day break to a getaway and enjoy some fun moments with your partner and baby.
+The sooner you expose your baby to the outside world, the faster they adapt.
+Plan a two-day break for a getaway and enjoy some fun moments with your partner and baby.

-With OTT platforms streaming different movies and shows, you could just sit back and binge-watch the genre that you love.
-You could even catch up on your favorite films that you have not watched for a long time.
+With OTT platforms streaming different movies and shows, you can sit back and binge-watch the genre you love.
+You could even catch up on your favourite films you have not watched for a long time.

 Get your partner to babysit and carve some me time for yourself.
-Book a day at the spa, or just book an appointment with a beauty salon to get your nails done or a haircut.
+Book a day at the spa or an appointment with a beauty salon to get your nails done or a haircut.
 It is incredible how you can feel confident and fabulous when you treat yourself to look good.

 10. Prepare Meals

-This is an excellent time to try out new recipes that are ideal for the baby and family.
-Once you get back to work, you might have to conjure up delectable meals and do not take long to prepare.
-You would definitely not want to spend all your time in the kitchen after returning from work.
+This is an excellent time to try out new recipes ideal for the baby and family.
+Once you return to work, you might have to conjure up delectable meals that do not take long to prepare.
+You would not want to spend all your time in the kitchen after returning from work.
 Search for recipes that are nutritious, healthy, and easy to prepare.

 11. Build a Time Capsule

-From storing first clothes, toys to accessories, you can build a time capsule that has things that will rekindle your memories.
+From storing first clothes and toys to accessories, you can build a time capsule that has things that will rekindle your memories.
 A memory for life, it will be fun and heartwarming when you visit it after long.

 The possibilities are endless.
-You just need to find your feet before you deliver and after, and you are set to go.
-There is no bespoke or one size fits all maternity leave itinerary.
-Feel free to explore what you think suits you best and try to squeeze the maximum out of time off from work.
-Make sure you have enough on your plate before personal and professional lives hit you like a ton of bricks!
+Remember, what to do on maternity leave is all about embracing the journey and making it uniquely yours.
+You need to find your feet before you deliver, and after, you are set to go.
+There is no bespoke or one-size-fits-all maternity leave itinerary.
+Feel free to explore what you think suits you best and try to maximise your time off from work.
+Ensure you have enough before personal and professional lives hit you like a ton of bricks!

 Also Read: